How DNA Profiling Works

 National DNA Database

-In April 2008, the Genetic Information Discrimination Act was signed into law.
-It's designed to keep insurance companies and employers from discriminating against people who may be genetically predisposed to a disease.
-To learn more about what expansions of DNA databases might mean for the future, see How Future Crime Databases Will Work.
+In April 2008, the Genetic Information Discrimination Act became law.
+The act keeps insurance companies and employers from discriminating against people who may be genetically predisposed to a disease.

 Advertisement